offsoc/onionplan/docs/proposals/usability/discovery/onion-names.md

 ## Ruleset-based

-* Ruleset-based Onion Names depends on trust, which is delegated in that namespace to the organization managing the ruleset (Secure Drop).
+* Ruleset-based Onion Names depends on trust, which is delegated in that namespace to the organization managing the ruleset.
 * Criteria about who controls each ruleset can be:
   * User-based: equivalent to sharing bookmarks.
 Trust the authors.
 But how to assign namespaces?